 My brace journey was over.
 Or so I thought…

 Almost 10 years later, at the age of 21, I decided to explore my options once more.
-I attended private consolations for Invisalign, the ‘clear brace’ treatment, accumulated cosmetic advice and spent a great deal of time and money to be told hugely varied professional opinions.
+I attended private consolations for Invisalign, the ‘clear brace’ treatment, accumulated cosmetic advice and spent a great deal of time and money to be told hugely varied professional opinions from dentists like this Dentist in Chicago.

 Thankfully, my experiences, combined with an extra 10 years of maturity allowed me to make an educated choice on the direction of my treatment.
 I had the confidence to ask questions, and the ability to fully understand the answers I received in return.
 This is something I would never have managed had I not waited until my 20s to pursue treatment.
 My naïve 12-year-old self would never have challenged professional opinions.